 What are the penalties for drink driving in the UK?

-Being caught driving over the limit can result in an instant driving ban, £2,500 fine and a spell in prison.
+Being caught driving over the Uk’s drink drive limits can result in an instant driving ban, £2,500 fine and a spell in prison.
 Exactly what penalty you receive is up to the magistrate on the day.

 If you’re caught driving over the limit and involved in a fatal accident, you could find yourself behind bars for 14 years.